tsr-kairi/nextjs-mantine-tailwind-boilerplate/README.md

-# next-mantine-tailwind-example
+# nextjs-mantine-tailwind-boilerplate-example

 This example is a demonstration of how to integrate Mantine and Tailwind CSS in a Next.js project without conflicts.

 > [!TIP]
-> The trick to make this work is give [Tailwind base lower priority with the @layer rule](https://github.com/PauliCZ44/MantineTW/blob/main/src/index.css).
+> The trick to make this work is give [Tailwind base lower priority with the @layer rule](https://github.com/tsr-kairi/nextjs-mantine-tailwind-boilerplate.git).

 > [!NOTE]
-> If you are using Next.js Pages Router and Mantine v6, then switch to branch v1.

 ## Dependencies